dph01/scala-sbt-template/README.md

    Note the reload only needs to be done once whenever you change the build.sbt file

-3. Write your tests in src/test/scala.
-To run all your tests, in sbt:
+3. Write your tests in src/test/scala (some examples have been included).
+To run all your tests:

         sbt> test

-4. To run just one test, in sbt:
+4. To run just one test:

         sbt> test-only com.damianhelme.AppTest

-For comments, questions, etc. please see the accompanying [blogpost](http://tech.damianhelme.com/twitter-bootstrap-navbar-dropdowns-and-lifts)
+For comments, questions, etc. please see the accompanying [blogpost](http://http://tech.damianhelme.com/scala-sbt-template)